devapurva/poll-widget/README.md

 npm run build
 ```

-The production-ready files will be in the dist directory.
+The production-ready files will be in the build directory.

 ## Embedding the Widget